 Student satisfaction continues to rise at University of Sussex

 A record 2,340 final-year Sussex students took part in the government’s annual poll of student opinion this spring, reflecting the growth in the University’s student population over the past few years.
-Nearly nine out of 10 (89%) of Sussex students who graduated this summer said they were happy overall with their university experience, up from 87% last year and 85% in 2014.
+Nearly nine out of 10 (89 per cent) of Sussex students who graduated this summer said they were happy overall with their university experience, up from 87 per cent last year and 85 per cent in 2014.

-Scores for assessment and feedback (up 2%), organisation and management (up 2%) and academic support (up 1%) also increased, with Sussex being placed 22nd and in the top quartile of multi-faculty universities for overall satisfaction.
+Scores for assessment and feedback (up two per cent), organisation and management (up two per cent) and academic support (up one per cent) also increased, with Sussex being placed 22nd and in the top quartile of multi-faculty universities for overall satisfaction.

-The top three areas in which the University scored well are; staff are good at explaining things 92%; Library resources and services 91%; and I have been able to contact staff when I needed to 90%.
+The top three areas in which the University scored well are: staff are good at explaining things (92 per cent); Library resources and services (91 per cent); and I have been able to contact staff when I needed to (90 per cent).